6 warning signs your husband or wife is a bully - Adomonline.com

 When we think of an alpha male, we imagine a guy who is assertive, physically fit and isn’t afraid to express his thoughts.
-But sometimes, that behavior can cross a line.
+But sometimes, that behaviour can cross a line.

 The same goes the other way as well with alpha females and their husbands.
 They can cross a line and end up bullying the man who adores them.